-The plan does not specifically authorize the use of Tax Increment Financing ("TIF").
+The plan does not authorize the use of Tax Increment Financing ("TIF").
 It is anticipated that TIF will be part of some of these projects.
 A separate application and redevelopment plan will be required for all projects utilizing TIF.
+This plan does anticipate and recognize that many if not all of these projects will also require the use of TIF to be feasible.